p2-inc/phasetwo-docs/blog/2024-04-08-customizing-emails-in-keycloak.md

 ---
 slug: customizing-email-templates
-title: "How to Customize Email Templates"
+title: "How to Customize Email Templates in Keycloak"
 author: Phase Two
 tags:
   [